Ruth Young (singer): Career

 In 1988, Young gained much attention for her biting comments about Baker in the documentary film Let's Get Lost.
 She described him as "manipulative" and later said "You gotta realize, Chet was not that intelligent".
 He did not know what he was doing...He just did it."

-Style
+Musical Style

 Michael P. Gladstone of AllAboutJazz comments that "despite an occasional intonation", Young can "eerily" emulate Baker's phrasing and timing in her singing.
 She released an album named This Is Always in 2005.